OCEN Educational Programs

-In recognition of the breadth of structural/ocean engineering, the MASE Department has developed two integrated areas of study: Offshore Engineering and Coastal Engineering.
+In recognition of the breadth of structural/ocean engineering, the Department of Ocean Engineering, which administers the Offshore and Coastal Systems Engineering program (OCSE) has developed two integrated areas of study: Offshore Engineering and Coastal Engineering.
 The study of Offshore Engineering addresses the design of marine structures; the calculation of wind and wave forces on marine structures; hydrodynamics; design criteria for marine structures; and ocean engineering technology.
 The study of Coastal Engineering addresses the applied engineering technologies associated with the design, construction, operation, and maintenance of coastal structures and facilities including breakwaters, piers, wharves, channels and pipelines.
 Coastal processes and offshore engineering involving integration of structural, geotechnical, and construction are strong themes of the program.
-The MASE program is characterized by small class sizes, which allows easy interaction with faculty and other students.
+The OCSE program is characterized by small class sizes, which allows easy interaction with faculty and other students.

-Each MASE graduate shall demonstrate the following before graduation:
+Each OCSE graduate shall demonstrate the following before graduation:

 (1) sufficient knowledge of fundamental scientific principles and computational techniques for application to offshore or coastal engineering situations